Alluxio/alluxio/docs/Contributing-to-Tachyon.md

 issues in our [JIRA](https://tachyon.atlassian.net/browse/TACHYON).
 Here are a list of [tasks](https://tachyon.atlassian.net/issues/?jql=project%20%3D%20TACHYON%20AND%20labels%20%3D%20Beginner%20AND%20status%20%3D%20OPEN) for beginners.
+Please limit 2 beginner tasks per new contributor.
-For a tutorial, see the GitHub guides on [forking a repo](https://help.github.com/articles/fork-a-repo) and [sending a pull request](https://help.github.com/articles/using-pull-requests).
+For a tutorial, see the GitHub guides on
+[forking a repo](https://help.github.com/articles/fork-a-repo) and [sending a pull request](https://help.github.com/articles/using-pull-requests).